How much inflation can fiscal policy create? Separating household heterogeneity and liquidity

-The problem of the final goods producer is equivalent to the one described in Section \ref{subsec:final_goods} and thus omitted.
-However, I now allow the elasticity of substitution between different varieties to exogenously vary over time, i.e., I introduce what is commonly referred to as ``cost-push'' shocks in the literature.
+with optimal price index $P_{t} = (\int^1_0 p_{jt}^{1-\epsilon_t})^{1/(1-\epsilon_t)}$.
+Note that I allow the elasticity of substitution between different varieties to exogenously vary over time, i.e., I allow for what is commonly referred to as ``cost-push'' shocks in the literature.
 For notational convenience, I define $\mu_t:= \frac{\epsilon_t}{\epsilon_t-1}$ to denote the target mark-up of the retailers presented in the next section.